SkylineCommunications/dataminer-docs/develop/CICD/GitHub/GitHub_Secrets.md

 # GitHub secrets and tokens

-Several tools, starter workflows and reusable workflows provided by Skyline will require secrets and tokens to run correctly.
-On this page you can find where to find the tokens you may need and how to add them as a secret in your repository.
+Several tools, starter workflows, and reusable workflows provided by Skyline will require secrets and tokens to run correctly.
+Below, you can find information on where to find the tokens you may need and how to add them as a secret in your repository.

 ## Public vs. private repositories